Telling the world that your organization is accredited

 The electronic seal is immediately made available to organizations along with their accreditation decision letter.
-Accredited organizations can request the seal by contacting their Program Manager or Accreditation Associate.
+Accredited organizations can request the seal by contacting their Accreditation Specialist.

 The communications kit provides useful tips on how best to communicate your accreditation award to staff, clients, families, stakeholders and the community.
 It includes key messages and direction on how to accurately describe your accreditation decision as well as sample and templated news releases, social media content and website messaging.

-You can download your copy of the communications kit through the client organization portal or view a copy here.
+You can download your copy of the communications kit through your client portal.

 The public brochure is a great tool to inform your clients, families and members of the public about the accreditation process and why it matters.
 The brochure is available in electronic format for you to print and can be downloaded here.